-On Saturday 14th March, the performance will start at 7pm.
-This performance will have NZSL interpretation.
+On Friday 6th March, the performance will start at 6pm, with a preshow talk artist talk starting at 5.15pm.
+Both the performance and preshow artist talk will have NZSL interpretation.

-The show will be interpreted by Platform Interpreting and has been translated in consultation with Deaf Consultant Lyneen Allen.
+The show has been translated in consultation with Deaf Consultant Lyneen Allen.

-To book for the NZSL performance, please email access@festival.nz.
+To book for the NZSL performance, please email [access@festival.nz](mailto:access@festival.nz).
 Those who have booked will be sent an NZSL pre-show briefing video before the day of the performance.